 The stretch of South Pacific Costa Rica coastline from Dominical to Ojochal, known as the Costa Ballena, is swiftly becoming one of the hottest destinations in Costa Rica.
 The South Pacific Coast is a remote area with pristine beaches, diverse wildlife, and untouched rainforest.
 If you want an untouched beach experience without all the stress of a busy tourist destination, the South Pacific might be just what you’re looking for.

 The area has only a few hotel options because of laws restricting coastline development in an effort to protect the natural environment.
 The South Pacific Coast has managed to remain an off the beaten path destination.
 The region offers a quiet solitude in an untouched tropical location.

 Marino Ballena National Park

 Marino Ballena National Park protects 270 acres of land and 13,300 acres of ocean – primarily to protect a coral reef and the migrating whales that gather offshore from December to April.
 One of the biggest draws has to be watching humpback whales which frequent the coast, often getting close enough to boats to be touched!
 Be sure to visit Ballena Beach, located in the heart of Marino Ballena National Park.
 Arco Beach is located directly next to Ballena Beach, but only accessible at low tide.
 Walk along this seemingly endless sand beach without passing another human being.
 Ballena Beach requires an access fee.

-Shaped like a whale’s tail, Playa Uvita is a popular beach with a “whale’s tail” sandbar that extends several hundred yards into the ocean.
+Shaped like a whale’s tail, Uvita is a popular beach with a “whale’s tail” sandbar that extends several hundred yards into the ocean.
 The 2 1/2 mile sandy beach is located at the entrance of Ballena National Marine Park.
-Playa Uvita is a perfect place for a relaxing afternoon in a hammock – with only the crashing waves as background noise.
-Playa Uvita is the only spot in the area where you can snorkel from shore.
-So be sure to bring your own snorkel gear!
+Uvita Beach is the perfect place to relax in a hammock – with only the crashing waves as background noise.
+It is the only spot in the area where you can snorkel from shore.
+So be sure to bring snorkel gear!
 The area is also popular among birdwatchers, as well as whale and dolphin watchers.